UPDATING THE KITCHEN WORK TRIANGLE

 Updating the work triangle

-• Keep the refrigerator close to the sink
+- Keep the refrigerator close to the sink

-• The stove should be near the serving area
+- The stove should be near the serving area

-• Good distance between these two areas
+- There is a good distance between these two areas

-For an open concept kitchen some adjustments to the work triangle can be made as well.
-There can be a temptation to spread everything out due to more space but since the main function of a kitchen is to cook you don’t want to carry dripping water from the sink to the stove or leave your food cooking on the stove unattended while you grab something from the refrigerator.
+For an open-concept kitchen, some adjustments to the work triangle can be made as well.
+There can be a temptation to spread everything out due to more space, but since the main function of a kitchen is to cook, you don’t want to carry dripping water from the sink to the stove or leave your food cooking on the stove unattended while you grab something from the refrigerator.
 Try keeping these elements close together.

 Spaces within the triangle